8 Best IT CV Examples & Samples for Information Technology Jobs

 • Functional format – when you don’t have a career history to discuss but are loaded with relevant skills, this is the format you can use for your information technology CV.
 It highlights your tech competencies such as programming languages and persuades potential employers to overlook your otherwise lack of longevity in the industry.

 This layout will serve you best if you’re changing your career, a recent graduate, or have gaps in your work history.
-However, many recruitment teams find it lacking when it comes to demonstrating what you can do.
+However, many hiring teams find it lacking when it comes to demonstrating what you can do.

 Resume profile